marko-durasic/marko-durasic.github.io/_posts/2019-07-21-terminator.md

-"Set custom layout in terminator with custom commands"
+# Custom layout with commands #
 ## Introduction ##

 Terminator is a useful tool for arranging terminals.

-You can split your terminal horizontally and vertically as much as you want, as well as setup groups and then broadcast commands simultaneously into them and execute them.
+You can split your terminal horizontally and vertically as much as you heart desires, as well as setup groups and then broadcast commands simultaneously.

 For terminator installation check out this : [Terminator Introduction and Installation ](https://gnometerminator.blogspot.com/p/introduction.html )

-In today tutorial we will be:
+In today's tutorial we will be doing the following:

-1.  setting up a custom layout for terminator,
+1. Setting up a custom layout for terminator,
-2. we will add some custom commands that will run inside of each terminal
+2. Add some commands that will run inside of each terminal
-3. Wrap it up in linux command to run it automatically as well
+3. Wrap it up in a linux command to run it automatically

 ## Setting up a custom layout ##

-First create your desired layout manually
+Open terminator terminal and split it horizontally and vertically into a desired layout.

-1. open terminator
+We are creating two layouts that look like this:

-#TODO - add images
+TODO - add images of two layots

-2, create desired layout
+After that, right click anywhere in terminator and choose preferences and in layout tab click add.

-3. right click -> preferences -> in layout tab click add.
+TODO - add images of options

-4. close
+Now you can close your terminator completely.

 ## Add custom commands inside of each terminal ##

 To setup individual commands to be run at each window , you can do it here.